udexon/GOQ/Q9_GNU_Cloud.md

 Sharing most current ideas, need a flexible platform.
 Build the team to develop the code, recursive?

 Sharing GOQ_Q* post to social media, Reddit etc. Users leave comment.
 Harvest user names.
 Build team.

+(To be continued.
+Please leave a comment if you have some ideas to share.)